leglorious/jmxtranswiki/Metricsdwriter.md

 ## Metricsd Writer

 [Metricsd](https://github.com/mojodna/metricsd) is a metrics aggregator for Graphite that supports gauges, counters, histograms and meters.
-Here is an example .json file that outputs HeapMemoryUsage and NonHeapMemoryUsage directly to graphite:
+Here is an example .json file that outputs HeapMemoryUsage and NonHeapMemoryUsage directly to Metricsd:

 ```
    {